 Scientists Reveal Incredible Glowing Organism In The Ocean That You Can See From Space

-We often look to outer space for strange new lifeforms, but something just as fascinating is happening here on Earth.
+We often look to outer space for strange new life forms, but something just as fascinating is happening here on Earth.
 NASA recently shared satellite images of a glowing phenomenon in the ocean that is so bright that it’s visible from space.

 An unusual sight appeared between Australia and Tasmania, on a stretch of ocean known as the Bass Strait.
-This area connects the Great Australian Bight with the Tasman Sea, and while it’s known for shipwrecks and rough waters, what’s recently caught scientists’ attention is something much more peaceful: a large, glowing bloom in the water.
+This area connects the Great Australian Bight with the Tasman Sea, and while it’s known for shipwrecks and rough waters, what has recently caught scientists’ attention is something much more peaceful: a large, glowing bloom in the water.

 What’s causing it?
 It’s not pollution, alien activity, or anything artificial.
 It’s algae, or more specifically, phytoplankton.

-According to NASA, the vivid turquoise and green light seen from space is due to a massive bloom of phytoplankton, microscopic organisms that play a huge role in the ocean’s ecosystem.
+According to NASA, the vivid turquoise and green light seen from space is due to a massive bloom of phytoplankton, microscopic organisms that play a significant role in the ocean’s ecosystem.
 The glow comes from bioluminescence, a natural light emission caused by chemical reactions within these organisms.

 NASA's Earth Observatory has used satellites to monitor marine conditions for years.
-The recent image of this bloom came from the PACE spacecraft's OCI sensor, which was captured in November last year.
+The recent image of this bloom came from the PACE spacecraft's OCI sensor, which was captured in November of last year.

 But it wasn’t the first time it showed up.
-The Suomi NPP satellite detected it using its VIIRS sensor in January 2023; earlier, NASA’s Terra and Aqua satellites spotted the bloom in late December 2023.
+The Suomi NPP satellite detected it using its VIIRS sensor in January 2023; earlier, NASA’s Terra and Aqua satellites spotted the bloom in late December 2022.

 Phytoplankton are swirling in the waters between Tasmania and Australia's southeast coast.